 You have to refuel them when they run out of gas, which can be messy.

 As a rule, these models cost more than electrically powered versions.

 Pounds per square inch (psi) is a unit used to measure how powerful a pressure washer is.
 As a rule, the higher the psi, the more powerful the pressure washer is, though other factors are at play (more on that later).

 Bear in mind that a pressure washer is not quite the same item as a power washer.
 While both use an impressive water spray and offer significant cleaning power, a power washer uses heated water, whereas a pressure washer uses cold water.

 For most homeowners, a pressure washer will suffice.
 In fact, the high heat of a power washer may be damaging to some surfaces found in the typical home, making a pressure washer the better choice.
 However, if you want to remove stubborn stuck-on debris from a hardy commercial parking lot or patio, the high heat of a power washer may better serve you.

-These machines operate via electric motor and tend to have a psi between 1,000 and 2,000 – suitable for washing cars, outdoor grills, plastic play sets, garden furniture, driveways, and patio furniture.
+Electric: These machines operate via an electric motor and tend to have a psi between 1,000 and 2,000 – suitable for washing cars, outdoor grills, plastic play sets, garden furniture, driveways, and patio furniture.